BGhadei28/sql-data-warehouse-project/README.md

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.

 ## 🌟 About Me
+I'm Bimal C J Ghadei an aspiring data analyst with a passion for turning data into actionable insights.
+I enjoy working with SQL, Python, R and data visualization tools to uncover patterns and support data-driven decision-making.
+This project showcases Designing a Modern Data Warehouse.
+I'm always learning and excited to tackle new challenges in the world of data!